 We will be using MindTap (listed in the textbook section) as our primary book and for our online homework.
-You are expected to be able to access this material.
+You are expected to be able to access this material through your Canvas account.

 Library Liaison

 Economics Librarian, Christa Bailey christa.bailey@sjsu.edu